Three Simple Ways to Protect Your Cervical Health

 2. Be Sure to Have a Pap Test

-• begin for women at age 21 and to continue testing every 3 years up to age 29;
+- Pap tests should begin at age 21 and continue testing every 3 years up to age 29.

 3. Get tested and vaccinated against HPV

 There can be a stigma associated with having an STI, but this one is very common and preventable.
 According to the Centers for Disease Control about one in four adults, mostly in their late teens and early 20s in the US are infected with HPV, 90% of which are preventable through vaccination.
 It encompasses over 150 related viruses, 40 of which can be spread through sexual contact.
 The infection will often have no symptoms and dissipate on its own.
 However, it can present itself through genital warts or develop into cancer.